outlearn-content/acquia/pages/basics-lesson2.md

-# The Next Most Common Components: Blocks
+# The Next Most Common Components: Blocks and Forms

 We have addressed the initial pieces necessary to build a module so we will move onto the next most common components in Drupal 8: _blocks_ and _forms_.